Go Back

 ARIA is built around three main concepts:

-These attributes don't change an element's functionality or appearance for sighted users, but provide critical information to assistive technologies.
+These attributes don't change how your interface looks or works for sighted users, but they provide critical information to assistive technologies so they can help users understand and interact with your content.

 ARIA Roles